Domah mandal: Villages

 Doma consists of 49 Villages and 21 Panchayats.
 Ananthareddipalle is the smallest village and Mothkur is the biggest village.
 It is in the 547 m elevation.
 It is on the border of the Rangareddi District and Mahbubnagar District.
 Mahbubnagar District Bomraspeta is west towards this place.

 Panchayats

-Ainapur Bachpally, Badampally, Bompally, Brahmanpally, Budlapur, Dadapur, Dirsampally, Doma, Sanjeev nagar, Dornalpally, Gudur, Gumdal, Kistapur, Mailaram, Mallepally, Mothukur, Ootpally, Palepally, Rakonda Sivareddypally.
+Ainapur Bachpally, Badampally, Bompally, Brahmanpally, Budlapur, Dadapur, Dirsampally, Doma, Sanjeev nagar, Dornalpally, Gudur, Gumdal, Kistapur, Mailaram, Mallepally, Mothukur, Ootpally, Palepally, Rakonda Sivareddypall,pothireddy pally.